sksamuel/aedile/README.md

 implementation 'com.sksamuel.aedile:aedile-core:<version>'
 ```

-Next, in your code, create a cache through the cahce builder with the `caffeineBuilder()` function,
+Next, in your code, create a cache through the cache builder with the `caffeineBuilder()` function,
 supplying the key / value types.

 ```kotlin